 Key Problems and Solutions:

-As all shoppers work part time, it is difficult to retain them for a long time.
-To enhance the earnings of shoppers, Instacart added an option to pay tip to a shopper in the check-out section of the website.
+- Shopper Retention As all shoppers work part time, it is difficult to retain them for a long time.
+Therefore to enhance the earnings of shoppers, Instacart added an option to pay tip to a shopper in the check-out section of the website.

-Delivering groceries within 2 hours was a challenge for Instacart.
-To reduce the delivery time, Instacart places its shoppers outside the stores where it has tie-ups.
+- Reduce Delivery time Delivering groceries within 2 hours was a challenge for Instacart.
+In addition to reduce the delivery time, it places its shoppers outside the stores where it has tie-ups.
 Whenever a shopper receives an order, he is already at the store saving him 50% of the time.

-Sometimes a shopper picks up the wrong item and delivers it.
-To handle all such issues, Instacart has a dedicated support team which can be reached over the phone or through email.
-Refund is processed if the personal shopper misses an item in the order list.
+- Wrong item Delivery possibilities Moreover in case if a shopper picks up the wrong item and deliveries, it handle all such issues.
+Instacart has a dedicated support team which can be reached over the phone or through email.
+It also refund is processed if the personal shopper misses an item in the order list.

-Grocery delivery business has a great future as more people want the most easy and convenient way to buy grocery items.
-Promising delivery within 2 hours, instacart has become a powerful solution in the US and with $275 million funding, it is ready to take on other cities in the USA as well as expand outside the country.
-Forbes has ranked Instacart at the Number 1 spot in the list of America’s most promising company.
+Ultimately grocery delivery business has a great future as more people want the easiest and convenient way to buy grocery items.
+Promising delivery within 2 hours, Instacart has become a powerful solution in the US.
+It is also ready to take on other cities in the USA and expand outside the country.
+Forbes has ranked Instacart at the Number 1 spot in the list of America’s most promising companies.